If you only mastered one skill, knowing how to drive massive amounts of traffic to your blog would be the skill you’d want.

 When visitors come to your blog, they should be impressed.
 If this isn’t the case, fix it first.

 There are no shortcuts to becoming a successful blogger.
-A complete 8-page blog is better than 100-page hodgepodge.
+A complete 8-page blog is better than a 100-page hodgepodge.

 Guest Posting Pros: